Skip to main content

 Plan a starter task to get students engaged early.

 A simple and engaging starter task can get students socialising online and becoming familiar with the tool.
-Regular practice and formative feedback will help get students used to using a discussion board before you employ it in a summative (graded) assessment.
+Regular practice and formative feedback will help get students used to using a discussion board before you employ it in a summative (marked) assessment.

 Clarify the role of the e-moderator.